twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt03-25-to-deal-with-wrong-viewand-doubt%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-25 rev. proofread by bhante (old:it was said that by contemplation of the mind, one may contemplate the body; so as by contemplation of the body, one may contemplate the mind too. )
   06-14 rev. proofread by bhante; (original: it was said that by contemplation of the mind including the body.
 By contemplation of the body was including the mind)
   05-18 rev. title: old: To Deal With Wrong View & Doubt 2019-01-11  create rst; post on 01-13